EasinTanvir/Digital-Pylot/README.md

 The agent has three primary tools:

-- `search_vehicles` — searches the real vehicle inventory based on requirements.
+- `search_vehicles` — searches the real vehicle inventory based on customer requirements.
 - `check_availability` — checks booking conflicts for a specific vehicle and date range.
 - `qualify_lead` — saves a qualified lead to the database.